vekifit/Policies/Privacy-Policy.md

 This privacy notice describes how we might use your information if you:
 - Download and use our mobile application — Veki
-- Engage with u.s in other related ways ― including any sales, marketing, or events
+- Engage with us in other related ways ― including any sales, marketing, or events

 In this privacy notice, if we refer to: